-Inheriting an IRA comes with certain responsibilities.
-The rules for an inherited IRA depend on the specifics of your situation as well as the deceased’s age and can get a little confusing.
-Unfortunately, you might have to make financial decisions about the account while dealing with mixed emotions.
-It’s not a simple task.
-But it’s important to follow the rules carefully, as there are a number of potential tax penalties or benefits that can apply to inherited IRAs.
+Inheriting an IRA, whether a traditional or Roth account, comes with certain responsibilities.
+The rules for an inherited IRA depend on the specifics of your situation, as well as the deceased’s age and other circumstances.
+Unfortunately, you might have to make financial decisions about the account while dealing with your grief.
+Financial advisors work with beneficiaries to develop the best strategies.
+Let’s take a look at the government’s rules and the number of potential tax penalties or benefits that can apply to you and the IRA.

 There are two major types of IRAs: traditional and Roth.
 With traditional IRAs, you contribute pre-tax earnings which are considered tax deductible.
 When you retire and start taking distributions from your IRA, those distributions will be taxed as income.
 For Roth IRAs, you contribute taxed income (and your contributions aren’t tax deductible) and when you retire, your withdrawals are tax-free.

 As a beneficiary, you can transfer the money from any type of IRA to a new inherited IRA in your name.
 Note that the SECURE Act changed IRA rules in 2019, and now non-spouse beneficiaries must take money out of the account within 10 years of the owner’s death.

 The IRS lists three options for spouses who inherit a traditional IRA.
 If that’s you, the first option is to designate yourself as the account owner.
 You’ll put the account under your name (also known as “retitling”).
 This way, the account is yours to contribute to or withdraw from.
 Keep in mind, in most circumstances you have to be 59 1/2 or older to withdraw from an IRA without penalty.